catseye/Tamsin/doc/Tamsin.markdown

     = atom(a, b, c)

-Here's `$:unquote`, which takes three terms, X, L and R, where L and R must be one-character atoms.
+Here's `$:unquote`, which takes three terms, X, L and R, where L and R must be atoms.
 If X begins with L and ends with R then the contents in-between will be returned as an atom.
 Otherwise fails.

     | main = $:unquote('"hello"', '"', '"').
     = hello